ArnaudHemmerle/JupyFluo/README.md

 ### Tips
 1. If a peak position or area seems to be noisy, try switching off/on fitting its peak position.

 2. To save the widget state (everything written in the panels), click in the menu Widgets/Save Notebook Widget State.
-Careful, the size of the notebook may increase dramatically when saving the widgets. **Carefull, if you do not save the widget state and close the notebook, the panels will not be back when you open it again.**
+Careful, the size of the notebook may increase dramatically when saving the widgets. **Careful, if you do not save the widget state and close the notebook, the panels will not be back when you open it again.**

 ## Expert
 <!-- [![image](https://imgur.com/a7eXXXk.png)](https://www.youtube.com/watch?v=O-ULCnkTFYU)